 Nikon D750 Walkaround

 by Mike Tomkins

-Although spiritually it's a successor to Nikon's original enthusiast full-frame camera, the D700, in terms of its design and control layout the Nikon D750 is more closely-related to the slightly more affordable D610, which now forms the entry-point to the company's FX-format DSLR line.
+Although spiritually it's a successor to Nikon's original enthusiast full-frame camera, the D700, in terms of its design and control layout the D750 is more closely-related to the slightly more affordable D610, which now forms the entry-point to the company's FX-format DSLR line.
 For that reason, we'll be drawing our comparisons against that model.

-Although the two look quite similar externally, the Nikon D750 is the more futuristic beneath the skin.
+Although the two look quite similar externally, the D750 is the more futuristic beneath the skin.
 The reason?
 A brand-new construction method using what Nikon is referring to as a "monocoque" structural skin for the front panel, which wraps around to most of the camera's base as well.

 This front skin, constructed from a carbon-fiber composite, is capped with magnesium-alloy panels on top and at the rear, completing an overall shell that, says Nikon, is "unprecedentedly slim" for an FX-format camera, and which allows a deeper handgrip without increasing the camera's size.

 In fact, the D750 is about 0.1 inches (4mm) slimmer than its entry-level sibling.
 The light carbon-fiber panels also help keep weight to a minimum, with a result that the D750 is around 0.3 ounces (10g) lighter than the D610.

 But switching to a carbon-fiber composite front deck isn't the only change that Nikon had to make to provide the deeper handgrip -- our understanding is that the camera's internals have also been significantly rearranged.
 Motors for the shutter mechanism and aperture control, for example, had to be relocated.
 The battery slot, too, was redesigned to place the battery pack parallel with the camera's rear deck, rather than the more typical position spanning the depth of the handgrip.